 Hmmm..
 What to do.
 What to do.

 We have tried multiple paid internet safety services to help us monitor time, content, and online activity.
 Our kids know we are watching their activity; it’s not a covert operation.
 We talk about it.
 My kids have never given me a reason not to trust them; I do trust them.
 But they are not adults nor do they have judgement of adults.
 Between social media, online pornography, and just general “ick” there is so much I don’t want my kids to have to witness and decide on their own quite yet.

 Filters can be set for separately for each child/ device as well as whole house settings that apply to anyone that connects to your home wifi.
 Each device /child is given their own profile.
 Time limits can be set for each app, bedtimes given, off times set during the day, filters set, and search histories seen.

 One of my favorite features is the “pause.”
 With the touch of one button I can pause their internet or the internet of the entire house.
 Gasp… Mwhahahaha!

 And really, I don’t torture my kids by wielding this “pause” power like it may sound.
 But my husband I do love the peace of mind that we get from knowing what our children are doing online.
 The fact that they ” know we know” also gives them some accountability to make good choices.

 Disney Circle only works when my kids are connected to our home wifi.
 Monitoring stops when they go elsewhere or use cellular data plans instead of connecting to wifi.
 We signed up for “Circle Go,” a monthly paid service that keeps all the limits and tracking of our Circle device going no matter where they are.
 Score.

 We love you and wanna protect those squishy little brains of yours.

 Tell me how your family handles internet safety!
-Tell me what works for you!
+What works for you?